Periodic Floer homology and Seiberg-Witten Floer cohomology: The global arguments: Properties of instantons

-When \(\Gamma\) is negative monotone, or when the fiber \(F\) is not a sphere, one may set \(a=0\) (i.e. \(J\) is admissible) yet still have the transversality and compactness results required for the definition of the periodic Floer homology, see \cite{H1}.
+When the degree of \(\Gamma\) is larger than \(g-1\) or less than 2, one may set \(a=0\) (i.e. \(J\) is admissible) yet still have the transversality and compactness results required for the definition of the periodic Floer homology, see the arguments in \cite{H1}.
 In this case, Lemma \ref{lem:5.8} follows directly from taking the squares of both sides of the Seiberg-Witten equations (\ref{(4.6)}) and the monotonicity of the action functional, without making use of Lemmas \ref{lem:5.3}, \ref{lem:5.4}, and the somewhat involved argument in the above proof.

-In general, \(a\) may be taking to be arbitrarily small for the purpose of the aforementioned transversality and compactness results.
-Assuming this, the assertion of the Lemma follows directly from (\ref{(5.31)}), and there is no need to estimate \(|B_A|\) and \(|\frac{\partial}{\partial s}A|\) individually.
+In general, \(a\) may be taken to be arbitrarily small for the purpose of the aforementioned transversality and compactness results.
+Assuming this, the final two steps of the preceding argument may be omitted.